tensorflow/serving/tensorflow_serving/g3doc/serving_inception.md

 [commit](https://docs.docker.com/engine/reference/commandline/commit/) all
 changes to a new image `$USER/inception_serving` for Kubernetes deployment.

-First we run a serving image, but change the entry point to just run `bash`:
+First we run a serving image as a daemon:

 ```shell
 docker run -d --name serving_base tensorflow/serving